-The resulting platform demonstrated simple mobility, manipulation, perception, and planning abilities.
+The resulting platform demonstrates simple mobility, manipulation, perception, and planning abilities.
 In addition, the reliability and usability of open source robotics software was explored.
 Several avenues for further research and improvement of the platform were identified for future researchers to address.

 Industrial Mobile Manipulation